Validating Quantum State Preparation Programs (Extended Version): Introduction

-We propose the Quantum State preparation program Validation framework (QSV), which has the flow in \Cref{fig:qsv}, permitting effective validation of state preparation programs (The program limitation is discussed in \Cref{sec:conclusion}).
+We propose the Quantum State Preparation Program Validation Framework (QSV) (flow in \Cref{fig:qsv}), permitting effective validation of state preparation programs. \emph{The limitation is discussed in \Cref{sec:conclusion}}.
 It includes three components.
-Users can develop their programs in a PQASM language, specifically to allow them to write state preparation programs in a high-level abstraction.
-Such programs can be validated by our validator, based on QuickChick \cite{quickchick} (a Rocq-based property-based testing facility), and we show several quantum program patterns that can be effectively validated via our framework.
-After a program is adequately developed in our framework, users can use our certified circuit compiler to compile the program to a quantum circuit, executable in quantum hardware.
+The first is the language, PQASM, which extends OQASM (Oracle Quantum Assembly Language); the P in PQASM stands for Preparation.
+To avoid bugs in common libraries \cite{morphq_bugs} and to avoid using operators outside cases they're specific to (sometimes, there is no documentation to tell what cases they allow), we chose to implement our own operators in PQASM.
+Users can develop their programs in the PQASM language, enabling them to write state-preparation programs at a high level of abstraction.
+Such programs can be validated by our validator (the second component), based on QuickChick \cite{quickchick} (a Rocq property-based testing facility), and we show several quantum program patterns effectively validated via our framework.
+Once a program is adequately developed in QSV, users can use our certified circuit compiler to compile it into a quantum circuit that runs on quantum hardware.